bucketss/mapx/readme_mapxtract.txt

 by default it moves junk files to a junk folder, and also preserves any addons\ folder content in __addons\ to prevent overwrites (but still allow a map to come with an accompanying plugin or w/e)

 this doesn't just extract, it will also put loose files in the correct locations

-the only thing it could miss is directories of sounds (or models) that are stored in the root of an archive instead of inside the sounds\ dir

-so if it's supposed to be "sounds\map1\sound1.wav", but it's archived as "map1\sound1.wav", then sound1.wav will just get moved to sounds\ without its dir

-if this happens, the person who archived the map made a serious mistake and I cannot protect you from them lol

-written in C, source included (requires libarchive)